’Jackie Brown’ Is Still A Blast And Might Be Tarantino’s Best Work

 You know what’s wild about Jackie Brown?
 I’ve seen the movie at least 10 times and I still sometimes forget that Robert De Niro is in it, too.
 In a pretty important role!
 It’s not his fault or the movie’s fault.
 This one’s on me.
 I get all wrapped up in the Jackie/Max/Ordell ruse and I totally blank on his recently released bank-robbing felon character until I see him sitting on the couch doing foot things with Bridget Fonda.
 Then I remember.
 “Ahhh, right, Robert De Niro is in the movie,” I’ll say, like a doofus.
 He is, though.
 You can go see for yourself if you don’t believe me.
 Maybe skip the foot stuff, though.
 Or don’t.
 I’m not here to shame anyone.

 3. The important thing to remember about the cast and characters is that Jackie Brown ends up getting one over on all of them.
 She plays Michael Keaton by pretending to cooperate and she plays Ordell by pretending not to cooperate and she even plays Max a little by never giving him quite the full story as he helps her complete her plan.
 Their relationship culminates in a great scene right near the end.
 Max figures out what happened.
-Jackie half-apologizes and offers him a chunk of Ordell’s money, he refuses (Max is a sweetheart.)
+Jackie half-apologizes and offers him a chunk of Ordell’s money.
+He refuses.
+(Max is a sweetheart.)
 And as she’s about to go on her way to wherever Jackie Brown wants to end up, with a tick under $500,000 on her, there’s this.

 It’s a cool moment because this is where we, the audience, realize just how fully she’s been in control throughout the movie.
 Everything played out according to plan, every chess piece was manipulated into place and then deployed at the right moment, and the only one who walked away happy was Jackie.
 It’s a heck of a come-up from where we met her, as a stewardess making $16,000 a year (plus benefits) and looking at a few years in prison on a drug charge.